Willyfrog/git-talk/presentation.md

-Git talk | Fede Mon
+Git talk
     AMA!

-Saving your work
+Safe

     - That's what git is about
     - It's flexible, as a rope

-VCS vs DVCS
-(vs VCSVSDVCS)
+(D)VCS

     - Centralized or Distributed
     - CVS and Subversion are VCSs while GIT and Mercurial are DVCSs.
     - Lock server on every operation vs work offline

-Commit and HEAD
+Commit & HEAD

     - Commit is the atomic particle of GIT.
     - In git is like a snapshot of the files, not differences to previous